 But the same midwives and doctors accused of fraud also delivered tens of thousands of babies in Texas, and decades later, it is nearly impossible to distinguish between the relatively small number of fraudulent birth certificates and the swell of legal ones.
 That has left U.S. military veterans, Border Patrol agents and police officers on a frenzied quest to prove that they were born in the United States.

-The policy of targeting people with birth certificates signed by midwives existed under both the George W. Bush and Barack Obama administrations, but in 2009 the U.S. government reached a settlement with the American Civil Liberties Union that appeared to resolve the issue.
+The practice of targeting people with birth certificates signed by midwives existed under both the George W. Bush and Barack Obama administrations, but in 2009 the U.S. government reached a settlement with the American Civil Liberties Union that appeared to resolve the issue.
 Lawyers along the border say the number of passport denials declined during the last year of the Obama administration, and it became easier for those questioned to substantiate their birth in the United States without going to court.

 The State Department initially declined a Washington Post request for statistics on passport denials.
 “To ensure the integrity of the passport, the Department does not publish fraud trend statistics,” said a State Department statement.